-We will use specialist online monitoring software, which in this school is called Smoothwall.
+We will use specialist online monitoring and filtering software, which in this school is called Securus.
 This will be monitored by the DSL.
 All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/vulnerable to radicalisation.

-Our school has a "no platform" policy.
+Our school has a "no platform" policy and a prevent risk assessment.